Beker History, Family Crest & Coats of Arms

 Early Origins of the Beker family

 The surname Beker was first found in Prussia, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Beker family
+Early History of the Beker family

 This web page shows only a small excerpt of our Beker research.
 Another 107 words (8 lines of text) covering the years 1647, 1733, 1623, 1679, 1635 and 1682 are included under the topic Early Beker History in all our PDF Extended History products and printed products wherever possible.

 Beker Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Beker include Becker, Becquer, Becher, Beccher, Beckker, Bekker and many more.

 Early Notables of the Beker family (pre 1700)